Admitting to yourself that the person you have strong feelings for doesn’t love you back is devastating and difficult to achieve.

-It doesn’t matter if you’re trying to unlove a person you had a labelled romantic relationship with or a person who was never truly yours, if you’re wondering how to stop caring about someone, the first step is always to look the truth directly in the eyes and do your best to accept it.
+It doesn’t matter if you’re trying to unlove a person you had a labeled romantic relationship with or a person who was never truly yours, if you’re wondering how and when to stop caring about someone who doesn’t care about you, the first step is always to look the truth directly in the eyes and do your best to accept it.

 Whatever you had with this person has reached its end and they aren’t coming back, as much as you’d like them to.

 So instead of trying to win them back over, instead of wasting your energy on trying to make them love you, save your dignity and force yourself to recognize the signs and accept the fact that they don’t care for you.

 Don’t allow yourself to get your hopes up or to settle for some non-existing clues of their feelings – this person doesn’t love you and it’s about time you stop holding a place in your heart for them.